brendanmetzger/bloc/README.md

 ### Syntax
 - the entire node must start with `[` and end with `]` and somewhere inside must contain an alphanumeric key bounded by the `@` symbol and a whitespace character.
 Remember, an attribute is a node as well, so same rules apply.
-- if the key does not exist the entire node will be deleted - this is a good thing, as it allows you to replicate the most common use case for conditions; showing and hiding data.
+- if the key does not exist the entire node will be deleted - this is a good thing, as it allows you to avoid the most common bastardization of separating logic from the view, which is peppering your template with conditions to show/hide things based on your data.
-- if you don't want to delete a node but have no data, make sure your data has that key, but make the value `null`
+- if you don't want to delete a node because you *might* have data (input example below), make sure your data has that key, but make the value `null`
 - While Element or Attribute nodes must begin and end with `[` and `]` respectively, the @key can be anywhere.
-This allows you to not do extra data parsing (and v. handy in loops as you will see).
+This allows you to not do extra data parsing (also handy in loops as you will see).

 Here is an example: